scito/extract_otp_secrets/README.md

 * Free and open source
 * Supports Google Authenticator exports (and compatible apps like Aegis Authenticator)
-* Captures the the QR codes directly from the camera using different QR code libraries (based on OpenCV) (🆕 since v2.0)
+* Captures the the QR codes directly from the camera using different QR code libraries (based on OpenCV)
     * ZBAR: [pyzbar](https://github.com/NaturalHistoryMuseum/pyzbar) - fast and reliable, good for images and video capture (default and recommended) [if [libzbar](#installation-of-optional-shared-system-libraries-recommended) is installed]
     * QREADER: [QReader](https://github.com/Eric-Canas/QReader) [if [libzbar](#installation-of-optional-shared-system-libraries-recommended) is installed]
     * QREADER_DEEP: [QReader](https://github.com/Eric-Canas/QReader) - very slow in GUI [if [libzbar](#installation-of-optional-shared-system-libraries-recommended) is installed]